obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Auto-Suggest.md

 ## Limitations

-- Auto-suggest does not yet support the [[Dates#Created date: ➕|created date]] field.
+- Auto-suggest does not yet support the [[Dates#Created date|created date]] field.
 We are tracking this in [issue #1743](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1743).

 ## Common Questions